Sekunde/Pri3D/README.md

 python pri3d_to_torchvision.py /path/to/pri3d/format/checkpoint /path/to//torchvison/format/checkpoint
 ptthon torchvision_to_detectron.py /path/to//torchvison/format/checkpoint /path/to/detectron/format/checkpoint
 ```
 The provided pre-trained models in the following are already converted to detectron2 checkpoints.
+If not specifically mentioned, models are pre-trained on ScanNet by default.

 |          Data  |  AP@0.5 (bbox)|  AP@0.5 (segm) | Backbone |Pre-trained Model (for Initialization)   | Curves                 | Logs                      |
 |----------------|---------------|----------------|----------|---------------------------------------|------------------------|---------------------------|